Senate immigration deal would double number of U.S. border agents

 Sessions and other conservatives have pushed for delaying any pathway to citizenship for 11 million people until the government virtually eliminates illegal border crossings.

-But a majority of the Senate repeatedly has repelled such attempts.
-On Thursday, it voted 54-43 to kill an amendment by Senator John Cornyn of Texas, the second-ranking Republican, which would have delayed permanent legal status for the 11 million currently undocumented immigrants until the government met strict border enforcement goals.
+But the Senate repeatedly has repelled such attempts.
+On Thursday, it voted 54-43 to kill an amendment by Senator John Cornyn of Texas, the second-ranking Republican, which would have delayed permanent legal status for undocumented immigrants until the government met strict border enforcement goals.

 A Democratic aide said those projected savings gave senators the leeway to craft such an expensive border security amendment.